Competitive Cryptocurrency in 2021

 *THIS IS NOT FINANCIAL ADVICE*

 Aside from the enthusiastic acceptance from Elon Musk and Tesla, many brands across the UK and Europe have started to accept bitcoin as a form of payment.
 For example, Pizza Express, Cafe Nero and Wagamama now accept Bitcoin as a way of paying for gift cards.
 Meanwhile, Overstock, Gipsybee, and Shopify all accept Ether for their purchases.
-While Neo Coingeko has become as widely accepted, Dogecoin was recently accepted as a form of payment by SpaceX.
+While Neo Coingeko has become widely accepted, Dogecoin was recently accepted as a form of payment by SpaceX.

-While there are many forms of crypto arriving onto the scene, the critical point to remember is that you want to do your research before deciding on buying or accepting any form of cryptocurrencies.
+While there are many forms of crypto arriving on the scene, the critical point to remember is that you want to do your research before deciding on buying or accepting any form of cryptocurrencies.

 Crypto-Friendly Bank Accounts

 One of the main concerns with businesses and consumers alike is how financial institutions and cryptocurrencies work together.
 While in the offset, many felt that crypto had little staying power, banks have begun to adapt to the new era of currency.
 Crypto-friendly banks and financial institutions allow clients to withdraw and deposit funds from their accounts to cryptocurrency-related platforms.
 These banks allow customers to use their credit and debit cards to buy and sell cryptocurrency openly, make wire transfers to cryptocurrency exchanges and other businesses and take money out of their cryptocurrency investments.
 So what are some crypto-friendly UK and US banks, you say?
 Well, have a look below.

 Barclays is an early adopter of blockchain technology, allowing its customers to perform crypto transactions in a safe and secure environment.
 Cryptocurrency can be purchased with Barclays credit and debit cards.
 These transactions are subject to a few conditions, but they are usually straightforward to complete.